Tamatimtam/Lokatech-Greenhouse-Monitoring/hardwareSimulation/HARDWARE_SETUP.md

 2. **Multiple Input Parameters**: The system considers temperature, humidity, and light level from all three sections.

-3. **Priority Management**: Different plant growth stages may have different environmental requirements, which are weighted in the decision-making process.

 ## Fuzzy Logic Variables and Membership Functions

 ### What are Membership Functions?